mojoatomic/antikythera-engine-2/docs/CONTROL_MODE.md

   2. Query parameters (`?lat=X&lon=Y`)
   3. IP geolocation (if `observer.mode === 'auto'` or no config)
   4. Fallback (Memphis, TN)
+- When the REPL has no explicit location, `control location here` uses this same effective observer (via `/api/state`) as its "here" location.
 - See `docs/TECHNICAL_OPERATIONS_MANUAL.md` for complete location resolution priority

 ### Example Session